rjoydip/templ.rj/packages/storage/README.md

 ### `storeConf(key, value, opts?)`

-Store configuration in the storage.
+Store the given key-value pair in the configuration storage.

 ### `storeEnv(key, value, opts?)`

-Store the environment variable with the specified key and value.
+Store the given key-value pair in the environment storage.

 ### `storeFF(key, value, opts?)`

-Store a key-value pair in the storage.
+Asynchronously stores the given key-value pair in the storage with the option to provide additional storage options.

 <!-- /automd -->